Gordon Parks Academy K-8 Standardized Dress Policy 2020-2021 updated 2022-2023

 - Lessens distractions in the classroom and upholds modesty standards.

 Approved Standardized Dress:

-Solid color black, white, navy, gray, light blue, or royal blue polo style shirts, blouses, sweaters, cardigans, or sweatshirts (does not include hoodies)
+Shirts: Solid color of white or blue polo-style shirts, blouses, sweaters, cardigans, or sweatshirts (does not include hoodies)

 - Polo shirts can either be short or long sleeved.